 Regarding the plaintiff’s third action, which pleaded the alternative, that the decedent was dead and the disfigurement was caused by the mishandling of her body, the court of appeals affirmed the trial court’s decision and the plaintiff’s agreement to dismiss that claim, on the basis that the statute of limitations had tolled on that cause of action.

-Sharifi Firm, PLC is an experienced personal injury law firm with offices throughout the state of California.
+Sharifi Firm, APC is an experienced personal injury law firm with offices throughout the state of California.
 We have skillfully represented California wrongful death claimants for years, and we have earned a reputation for earning our clients the maximum in damages.
 Call us today at 1-866-422-7222 for a free consultation with a wrongful death lawyer in California.

 More Blog Posts:

 California Court of Appeals Sides with City of San Jose Employee in Workers’ Compensation Case, Southern California Injury Lawyer Blog, published March 10, 2015